 1. What is it?

 Dorado (Coryphaena hippurus) are fast-growing, widely distributed fish that display nomadic movement behaviour.
-This makes them fairly resilient to high fishing pressures.
-Currently, the stocks are rated as data deficient as no recent stock assessments have been conducted for the Pacific and Indian Oceans.
+This makes them fairly resilient to high fishing pressures Stock levels in Eastern Pacific Ocean are uncertain with some indications that it is not overfished.